doanduyhai/killrchat/README.md

 Once all the exercises are done, we can have some fun using the real chat!

+# Presentation slides

+ If you're not familiar with **Cassandra**, please take a look at the [introduction slides](https://raw.github.com/doanduyhai/killrchat/master/KillrChat%20Hands%20On%20-%20Cassandra%20Intro.pdf)

+ For a presentation of **KillrChat**, look at the slides [here](https://raw.github.com/doanduyhai/killrchat/master/KillrChat%20Hands%20On%20-%20Exercises%20Handbook.pdf)

 # Running the application

 > Warning!
 You'll need a recent and decent browser (no IE8) to make the chat front-end work: